Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Introduction

 \section{Introduction}

 Tidal disruptions of main sequence stars by supermassive black holes were first discussed $\sim 40$~years ago \citep{Hills1976,FrankRees1976,LightmanShapiro1977,Lacy+1982}, and a characteristic shape for their lightcurves was proposed $\sim 30$~years ago: a sharp rise to a peak over roughly a month, followed by a decline $\propto t^{-5/3}$.
-This characteristic shape follows from the argument made by \citet{Rees1988} and \citet{Phinney1989} that the bound part of the debris stream returns to the pericenter at a rate $\propto t^{-5/3}$ supplemented by the assertion that relativistic apsidal precession rapidly circularizes its orbit; the debris then forms a compact accretion disk whose accretion onto the black hole powers the event.
+This characteristic shape follows from the argument made by \citet{Rees1988} and \citet{Phinney1989} that the bound part of the debris stream returns to the pericenter at a rate $\propto t^{-5/3}$ supplemented by the assertion that upon return, the matter enters a compact accretion disk in which matter flows inward on a timescale faster than the mass-return timescale.
+This disk is thought to form when relativistic apsidal precession leads to shocks capable of dissipating a large part of the matter's orbital kinetic energy near pericenter.

 Several complications can make TDEs more diverse than this picture.
 Events in which the pericenter distance $r_p \leq R_{\rm dc}$ lead to direct capture without tidal disruption; $R_{\rm dc} = 4r_g $ ($r_g \equiv GM/c^2$) for non-spinning black holes, and has only a very weak dependence on spin after averaging over orientation \citep{Kesden2012}.